 Choose “Disable.”
 If you want to leave automatic updates enabled but be notified before downloading them, leave them “Enabled” marked and choose “2—Notify for download and notify for install” from the drop-down menu under “Options.”

 To fully apply the changes, you must type “Windows Update” into the Start menu and select “Windows Update Settings.”
 Then, check for updates.

 Finally, restart your computer by clicking on the Power icon in the Start menu and choosing “Restart.”

-This is the most extreme method for getting rid of Automatic Updates.
-Editing the registry should only be done with extreme care.
-Also, you should always perform a full backup of your system before attempting this.
+This is the most powerful method for getting rid of Automatic Updates, and editing the registry should only be done with extreme care.
+Also, you should always perform a full system backup before attempting this.

-To enter the registry, press the [R] key and the [Windows] key at the same time.
+To enter the registry, simultaneously press the [R] and the [Windows] keys.
 This opens the run box, where you can type “regedit” without quotation marks into the prompt.